Private Root Servers

 }

-The static IP addresses you use must be reachable from all the places you want these roots to serve.
+The static IP addresses you use must be reachable from all the places you want these moons to serve.
 If you're deploying these for use at a physical location, use internal IPs.
 If you want them to be usable off-site, use public IPs from your DMZ or host them at a cloud provider with a data center presence close to you.
-Low-cost cloud hosts that provide simple static direct IP addressing and dual-stack IPv4/IPv6 support like Digital Ocean, Vultr, and Linode make ideal places to host roots.
+Low-cost cloud hosts that provide simple static direct IP addressing and dual-stack IPv4/IPv6 support like Digital Ocean, Vultr, and Linode make effective places to host moons.
 The lowest priced instances at these providers are more than sufficient in most cases.

 zerotier-idtool genmoon moon.json